andres20980/kasten-docs/docs/usage.md

 The Location Profiles page supports filtering based on the following properties:

 - Name : The name assigned to the location profile.
-- Target : The destination for exported snapshots: bucket name (Amazon S3, GCP), container name (Azure), or persistent volume claim name (NFS).
+- Target : The destination for exported snapshots: bucket name (Amazon S3, GCP), container name (Azure), or persistent volume claim name (NFS/SMB).
 - Validation : The current validation status of the location profile.
 - Storage Provider : The third-party storage provider associated with the profile.
 - Immutability : Indicates whether immutability is enabled for the profile.